vsmith214/practice-test-2/README.md

 ## Setup

-To start, we need to fork the repository via Assessdot and install `testem`, a Node test-runner that will run your test and code.
+To start, we need to fork the TestFirst-Part-1 repository and then clone the repository to our machine.
+Make sure that you have installed `testem`, a Node test-runner that will run your test and code.

 ## Debugging Methods

-The key skill here to practice is debugging JavaScript inside Chrome.
+The key skill here to practice is how to debug JavaScript inside Chrome.
 You should become comfortable with these methods:

-1. Using the `console` via `console.log` and `debugger`
+1. Using the `console` via `console.log` and `console.dir`
-2. Stepping through your JS in the Console and evaluating variables
+2. Using `debugger` to step through your JS in the Chrome DevTools

 This is a great blog post on the topic: